csswizardry/csswizardry.github.com/_posts/2024-08-14-blocking-render-why-whould-you-do-that.md

 To circumvent this, many A/B testing tools implement what is known as an anti-flicker snippet.
-They deliberately hide the page (visually) until the variants have been constructed, or a timeout is met—whichever happens sooner.
+They deliberately hide the page (visually) until the variants have been constructed, or a timeout is met — whichever happens sooner.

 This is the anti-flicker snippet from the [now defunct](https://support.google.com/analytics/answer/12979939?hl=en) Google